-Working as a tour guide in Spain & Portugal has meant several months of travel every year… a wonderful opportunity for Robert to deepen his knowledge of the Iberian peninsula.
+Over two decades working as a tour guide in Spain & Portugal has meant several months of travel each year… a wonderful opportunity for Robert to deepen his knowledge of the Iberian peninsula.
 His main interests —whether for work or for fun— are history & architecture.

 Born in Florida but raised in Memphis, after university Robert moved to Seattle where he almost eliminated his southern accent.
 Almost.
 He worked as a toxicologist thanks to studying biochemistry, shipped containers to Asia after receiving a Master’s degree in International Studies, & later ditched everything to go to Spain.